Types of Degrees Radiologic Technology Majors Are Getting

 Who Is Getting an Associate’s Degree in Radiologic Technology?

 At the countrywide level, the racial-ethnic distribution of radiography majors is as follows:

 |Race/Ethnicity||Number of Grads|

-Americans aren’t the only ones with an interest in Radiography.
-About 0.5% of those with this major are international students.
+Radiography appeals to people across the globe.
+About 0.3% of those with this major are international students.

 How Much Do Radiologic Technology Majors Make?

 Radiography majors often go into careers with median salaries of $61,540.
 This median refers to all degree levels, so the salary for a person with just a bachelor’s degree may be a little less and the one for a person with an advanced degree may be a little more.

 To put that into context, according to BLS data from the first quarter of 2020, the typical high school graduate makes between $30,000 and $57,900 a year (25th through 75th percentile).
 The average person with a bachelor’s degree (any field) makes between $45,600 and $99,000.
 Advanced degree holders make the most with salaries between $55,600 and $125,400.

 Amount of Education Required for Careers Related to Radiologic Technology

 Some degrees associated with radiography may require an advanced degree, while others may not even require a bachelor’s in the field.
 Whatever the case may be, pursuing more education usually means that more career options will be available to you.